 - Your C.V.;

-- Your Personal Statement on why you want to study for a PhD in Law, please limit this to two pages of A4 paper;
+- Your Personal Statement on why you want to study for a PhD in Law.
+Please limit to two pages of A4 paper;

 - Examples of previous academic writing, which could include previous dissertations, theses, or published research articles;

-- Other evidence of your historical excellence in research and in writing;
+- Other evidence of your experience of research and writing

-The application process is free, no payment is required.
-For our School of Law, you do not need to find your own PhD adviser, nor do you need to write to one of them for their support.
+For our School of Law, you do not need to find your own PhD supervisor, nor do you need to write to one of them for their support.
 We will develop an advising team for you once we review your application.
-Please do make sure that our researchers do have expertise in the subject area(s) of your research proposal.
+Please do make sure that our researchers have expertise in the subject area(s) of your research proposal.

 - How to Write a Research Proposal

-Each application needs a rigorous research proposal.
+Your application should be accompanied by a detailed research proposal.
 This tells us about what you want to research, why it is important that the topic be researched, and how your research will be likely to make an original contribution to the legal literature or legal science.